 The SteriPEN treatment does not affect the taste of the water, which is mostly a good thing.
 Unless the water is particularly gross, the fresh flavor of mountain water, absent of added chemicals, is appetizing.
 Some of the pump filters actually improve the taste of the water, but the SteriPEN leaves the flavor the way it was originally.

 If you just use the SteriPEN on its own, it does not filter out particulate the way that all of the pumps do.
-A separate pre-filter can be purchased as an accessory, but that is just another piece that needs to be carried.
+But you can by a pre filter accessory that will.

-Since the UV technology deactivates viruses, this method is perfect for international travel or places where water is particularly contaminated.
-Also, bcause of its light weight and fast treatment time, the SteriPEN is ideal for trips where weight and/or speed is a concern.
-It is advisable to bring a back-up emergency method along, such as the Katadyn Micropur Tablets, just in case the lithium batteries quit working and you cannot find replacements.
+International travel where viruses are a concern is a great application for this product.
+Also, because of its low weight and fast treatment time, the SteriPEN is ideal for trips where weight and/or speed is a concern.
+It is advisable to bring a backup emergency method along, such as the Katadyn Micropur Tablets, just in case the lithium batteries quit working and you cannot find replacements.